omlins/JustSayIt.jl/README.md

 ## Quick start
 1. Install [Julia] if you do not have it yet.
+2. Connect your best microphone (a good recording quality is key to a great voice control experience!)
-2. Execute the following in your shell to install and run JustSayIt:
+3. Execute the following in your shell to install and run JustSayIt:
 ```julia-repl
 $> julia
 julia> ]